-Duy has funded healthcare for 15 patients in 6 countries.
+Duy has funded healthcare for 27 patients in 7 countries.

-Magdalena is a 4-month-old baby girl from Tanzania.
-She is the last born child in a family of two children.
+Lenox is a 1-month-old baby boy from Tanzania.
+He is the second-born child in a family of two children.
 Lenox’s father works as a guard and earns limited income, so he is not able to cover the cost of Lenox's treatment.
 Lenox has clubfoot in both his feet.
 Clubfoot is a condition in which the foot is twisted out of shape.
-This causes difficulty walking and even wearing shoes.
-Fortunately, Magdalena traveled to visit our medical partner's care center, Arusha Lutheran Medical Centre.
-There, surgeons will perform clubfoot repair surgery on February 21st.
-Our medical partner, African Mission Healthcare Foundation, is requesting $890 to fund Magdalena's clubfoot repair.
-After treatment, she will be able to walk easily and wear shoes when he grows up.
+This causes him difficulty with walking and wearing shoes.
+Fortunately, Lenox's family traveled to visit our medical partner's care center, Arusha Lutheran Medical Centre.
+There, surgeons will perform clubfoot repair surgery on November 13th.
+Our medical partner, African Mission Healthcare Foundation, is requesting $935 to fund Lenox's clubfoot repair.
+After treatment, as he grows, he will be able to walk well and wear shoes when he grows up.
 He will be able to run and play just like all the other kids.
 Lenox’s mother shared, “We have tried to seek treatment for our son’s feet with no success, but we were referred to this hospital with the hope he could get proper treatment, but the cost has turned out to be expensive for us.
 Please help support us if possible.”